Questions remain about Darpa's cyber war testing facility

 It was a scientist's nightmare: an expensive test meant to study an exotic virus ruined by contamination because someone had forgotten to sterilize the equipment.
 And it didn't just happen once, but several times.
 Except the setting wasn't a medical laboratory, it was a military cyber range in Texas.
 And the tests weren't from leaving old samples of Ebola in the petri dish, but a failure to cleanse and reboot infected computers used in prior tests.
 Part of the problem was that the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Whatever Happened to Darpaâ€™s Cyber Range?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Whatever Happened to Darpaâ€™s Cyber Range?".